koheing/svore/README.md

 # svore

 This library makes it easy to manage the stores created by composition-api because you can easily describe the process of linking between stores.
-It is useful if you use realtime-update service such as firestore.
 This store is type safe.

+It is useful if
+- you use realtime-update service such as firestore.
+- make stores decoupled.

 ## Installation